Characterizations of graph classes via convex geometries: a survey: An overview of graph classes and convex geometries

-In this section we briefly review the main existing results on convex geometries associated with path systems.
+In this section, we briefly review the main existing results on convex geometries in the literature on graph convexity.
 Chordal graphs play in important role in this section.
 For basic facts on chordal graphs, see~\cite{golumbic80}.